NebulousLabs/Sia/doc/api/Host.md

 		// minimum because the host may automatically adjust the price upwards
 		// in times of high demand.
 		//
-		// The price is in hastings..
+		// The unit is hastings.
 		mincontractprice types.Currency (string)

 		// The minimum price that the host will demand from a renter when the
 		// renter is downloading data.
 If the host is saturated, the host may
 		// increase the price from the minimum.
 		//
-		// The price is in hastings per byte. mindownloadbandwidthprice types.Currency (string)
+		// The unit is hastings per byte. mindownloadbandwidthprice types.Currency (string)

 		// The minimum price that the host will demand when storing data for
 		// extended periods of time.
 If the host is low on space, the price of
 		// storage may be set higher than the minimum.
 		//
-		// The price is in hastings per byte per block. minstorageprice types.Currency (string)
+		// The unit is hastings per byte per block. minstorageprice types.Currency (string)

 		// The minimum price that the host will demand from a renter when the
 		// renter is uploading data.
 If the host is saturated, the host may
 		// increase the price from the minimum.
 		//
-		// The price is in hastings per byte. minuploadbandwidthprice types.Currency (string)
+		// The unit is hastings per byte. minuploadbandwidthprice types.Currency (string)
 	}

 	// Information about the network, specifically various ways in which
 	// renters have contacted the host.
 	networkmetrics {